 We’ve had the honor of working with the talented people at Pixel Parlor for many years.
 Pixel Parlor, a woman-owned multi-disciplinary design studio and Certified B Corp, has played a critical role in refreshing TTF branding and materials since 2018.
 They’ve helped us create Annual Reports that are approachable, eye-catching and engaging, allowing us to share our stories with a wider audience than we had ever imagined possible.
 They developed our new logo and brand standards pro bono, even creating a TTF-themed coloring page for kids.

 Their passion for the environment is a through line in their work— they consistently go above and beyond.
 They donate their time to our clean water work, coming out at least once a year to volunteer in Tacony Creek Park.
 They give every project, such as their recent work on the River Alive!
-Learning Trail Seek & Funds, their all.
+Learning Trail Seek & Finds, their all.
 They are truly an inspiring example of Corporate Stewardship!

 Stroud Water Research Center